zehaowork/Search-Algorithm-State/README.md

 Poject for experimenting search algorithms

 ## Game Background
 The Game has 4 letters on the board, which are A,B,C and D. The goal of this game is to find the path to reach the goal state of the chess board.
+The chess board has an agent, which swaps position with the letter next to them to achieve goal state.